Undergraduate Business Clubs and Organizations

-We offer outstanding opportunities for leadership and career development through a variety of professional student organizations.
+We offer leadership and career development through a variety of student clubs and organizations.

 The Black-Latino Business Association seeks to create a community for students of diverse ethnic backgrounds to support one another in their academic and professional aspirations.